rya-sge/access-denied/_posts/2024-12-05-farcaster-architecture.md

 Actions are performed offchain when performance and cost are critical.
 Use of offchain actions is typically preferred when consistency isn't a strict requirement.
 Offchain systems achieve security by relying on signatures from onchain systems.

 See [docs.farcaster.xyz - overview#offchain](https://docs.farcaster.xyz/learn/architecture/overview#offchain)

+### Main concept

+#### User Identity

+A user is identified by a numeric identifier like `12345`, called a`Farcaster IDs` or `fids, that is controlled by a keypair on Farcaster.
+A smart contract registry is used to map identifiers to key pairs.

+- The use of the registry allows for key rotation in case someone believes they keypair to have been exposed, and smart contract wallets can even allow for recovery and protect against key loss in the first place.

+- Users can associate these `fids` with human-readable names when using clients (ENS Name), therefore separating the identity and namespace layer allowing identity to be easier to decentralize.

+#### Messages

+A message is a user action like posting an update, liking a post, commenting on a post, or updating their profile.
+Each message can contain some text and metadata, and is uniquely identified by the hash of its contents.

+Each message must also contain an implicit or explicit resource id to handle conflicts, and must include a timestamp for ordering.

+For example, a message updating the display name of user `123` can include the identifier `123.display_name`.
+If multiple messages have the same identifier, the network keeps the one with the highest order based on timestamp comparisons.

+#### Authentication

+Each message must also include the `fid` of the user and require the user to sign that message with their keypair.
+This makes the message tamper-proof and self-authenticating.
+Recipients can look up the key pair associated with the `fid` in the smart contract registry and verify the signature.

+If the `fid` moves to a new keypair due to key rotation, all messages must be re-signed with the new key-pair.

+Users can also delegate the ability to sign messages to a third party keypair called the signer.
+This allows applications to create messages on behalf of their users but does not give them control of the user's identity.
+A user needs to approve each signer manually.

 ## Contracts